awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [LetterAvatarKit ★48](https://github.com/vpeschenkov/LetterAvatarKit) - A UIImage extension that generates letter-based avatars.
 * [Lightbox ★535](https://github.com/hyperoslo/Lightbox) - A convenient and easy to use image viewer for your iOS app.
 * [MapleBacon ★197](https://github.com/JanGorman/MapleBacon) - Image download and caching library.
+* [MCScratchImageView ★155](https://github.com/Minecodecraft/MCScratchImageView) - A custom ImageView that is used to cover the surface of other view like a scratch card, user can swipe the mulch to see the view below
 * [Misen ★120](https://github.com/tasanobu/Misen) - A script to support using Xcode Asset Catalog.
 * [Moa ★268](https://github.com/evgenyneu/moa) - An image download extension of the image view for iOS, tvOS and macOS.
 * [Nuke ★2452](https://github.com/kean/Nuke) - Advanced framework for loading, caching, processing, displaying and preheating images.